 Should you design your images in Retina in an email?

-A concise article to talk about a specific subject (you saw it rhyme!
+A concise article on a specific subject (you've seen it rhyme!
 It's the claaaasse...): our customers (and not only them) regularly ask us advice on the weight of visuals in their email campaigns.
-But also how to keep an optimal image quality while reducing the file size as much as possible?
+But also how to maintain optimum image quality while minimizing file size?

-I have a bad habit (you'll understand why "bad" later) of recommending Retina images only when really necessary: for product visuals for example, or very aesthetic visuals.
+I have the bad habit (you'll understand why I say "bad" afterwards) of only recommending Retina images when really necessary: for product visuals, for example, or very aesthetic visuals.

 I (Charles) am always saying that you have to pay attention to the weight of the Retina images, because images that are twice as big are "inevitably" heavier.